CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 https://bitcointalk.org/index.php?topic=5459876.new#new

-# Important

-If your version is lower than the global one, be sure to download the new version, otherwise you will not be able to mine coins.
-Versions must match

-## Mission.

-Using a new economic model that is resistant to deflationary and inflationary crises, unite humanity into a single democratic trading network.
-Our digital democracy is resilient to stuffing and parliament represents all sections of society.
-First of all, we are creating a democratic platform, where the views of all participants must be heard.
-The goal is to unite people of different views, different religions, regions and social groups to solve social and economic problems, as well as reduce conflicts between countries and the economic growth of mankind.

 ## Preamble
 Hi all.
 Before downloading, I would like you to read the text below.
 My cryptocurrency was inspired by the US Constitution and the parliamentary system of government.
 My system has implemented a system that allows all participants to create laws and approve laws through democratic procedures.
 Imagine a world where a resident of the United States, Mexico, Canada or other regions will elect their representatives and approve laws, and also using direct democracy, but I need you to participate, I am a developer and can modify code to make the legislative system better.
 Together we will be like the founding fathers of digital democracy.

 What are its benefits.
+1. There are 576 blocks per day, for each block is given if the block index is even (difficulty * 30), if not even (difficulty * 30) + 1. where difficulty is equal to the number of zeros in the hash.
+2. Two unique digital dollar coins and digital shares.
+3. Lack of halving, instead, the restriction occurs by burning coins from all accounts in the amount 0.2% semi-annually for digital dollars and 0.4% for digital stocks.
+4. Unique electoral system inspired by the principles of Libertarianism, the Anguillan Parliament and and the US constitution.

-1. It has a unique mining system based on SHA-256.
+5. It has a unique mining system based on SHA-256.
+6. Unique anti-centralization system.
+Such rules how the same address cannot block twice in a row, and rule, if the index is even, only those whose balance of shares is even and not zero can mine, and if the index is not even, then that's it.
+   Makes this system decentralized.
-2. Difficulty adapts every 12 hours.
+6. Difficulty adapts every 288 blocks.
-3. Two types of coins are mined at the same time: DIGITAL DOLLARS and DIGITAL SHARES.
-4. A unique system that allows you to mine each block for (difficulty * 30) + odd if index is even then odd 0, if not 1, while the total money supply does not grow constantly, since every six 0.2% of digital coins are burned from each account dollars and 0.4% of digital stocks months.
-5. An election system that allows you to create your own faction and directly vote according to the rules of the network.
+7. An election system that allows you to create your own faction and directly vote according to the rules of the network.
-6. Budgetary system, the state budget, which can be spent with the help of shareholders' votes.
+8. Budgetary system, the state budget, which can be spent with the help of shareholders' votes.
-7. Unique system of government, consisting of elements of the English parliament and a charter inspired by the constitution
-8. USA and libertarian principles, including NAP.
+9. Unique system of government, consisting of elements of the English parliament and a charter inspired by the constitution US and libertarian principles, including the NAP.
-9. The ability to mine blocks directly on the local server, which automatically connects to the global server, which only stores, updates and returns the current blockchain.
+10. The ability to mine blocks directly on the local server, which automatically connects to the global server, which only stores, updates and returns the current blockchain.
-10. 576 blocks per day.
-11. All settings are made taking into account knowledge in the field of Macroeconomics and took into account such schools as Milton Friedman's Monetarism, the Austrian School of Economics (Mises, Hayek), Silvio Gezel - money with demurrage and other books.
+11. All settings are made taking into account knowledge in the field of Macroeconomics and took into account such schools as Milton Friedman's Monetarism, Austrian School of Economics (Mises, Hayek), Silvio Gezel - money with demurrage and other books.
-12. The algorithm is designed in such a way that over time the economy will grow more steadily and have a more stable exchange rate, which will prevent future crises such as the Deflationary Spiral and Stagflation, as well as allow for the optimal development of all of humanity.
-13. The total number of coins never exceeds 10 billion dollars and will reach this value in about 100 years.
+12. The algorithm is designed in such a way that over time the economy will grow more steadily and have a more stable exchange rate, which will prevent future crises such as the Deflationary Spiral and Stagflation, as well as allow for the optimal development of all of humanity. the total number of coins never exceeds 10 billion dollars and 5 billion shares if the difficulty is not higher than 10.

-Ultimately, this system will be able to function as a Confederation or Federation for humanity. and eliminate such problems as financial crises (Deflationary Spiral, Stagflation, Galloping inflation, etc.)
+13. Ultimately, this system will be able to function as a Confederation or Federation for humanity and eliminate such problems as financial crises (Deflationary Spiral, Stagflation, Galloping inflation, etc.)
     Pandemics, Space Threats, Environmental Issues and will reduce the occurrence of military conflicts.

+## Mission.
+Using a new economic model that is resistant to deflationary and inflationary crises, unite humanity into a single democratic trading network.
+Our digital democracy is resilient to stuffing and parliament represents all sections of society.
+First of all, we are creating a democratic platform, where the views of all participants must be heard.
+The goal is to unite people of different views, different religions, regions and social groups to solve social and economic problems, as well as reduce conflicts between countries and the economic growth of mankind.

 ## Благодарность всему сообществу bitcointalks и дискорд